CsillaVamos/csillavamos/projects/PhD_parks.md

 ## Outcome
-Highlights how using the same datasets, to explore the same topic, can yield different results.
+Highlights how using the same datasets to explore the same topic can yield different results.